-The triggering of Article 50 of the Lisbon Treaty sets into motion the formal processes for the United Kingdom to leave the European Union.
-Unless otherwise agreed under the provisions of the article, the UK’s membership of the EU will end two years hence, namely 29 March 2019.
+The triggering of Article 50 in March 2017 has set into motion the formal processes for the United Kingdom to leave the European Union.
+Unless otherwise agreed during the ensuing negotiations, the UK’s membership of the EU will end on 29 March 2019.

 While there are still open questions about the expected shape of the labour market, employment law and immigration policy, a clearer timeframe means that businesses should not delay in positioning themselves to respond with more agility as these factors play out.